Public Health Internships in Belize

 - Work alongside nurses in schools on a variety of topics, including drugs, alcohol, dentistry, Zika, and the flu

 Did you know?
 Belize’s rainforests have thousands of trees, plants, fruits, and vines that were traditionally used for medicinal purposes by the ancient Mayans.
-Today, many Belizeans still use the same plants for medicinal purposes, and children learn about the benefits as well as the dangers of the rainforest.
+To this day over 25% over the world’s pharmaceutical drugs are derived from substances discovered in plants.

 Interns usually work from 8am to 5pm from Monday to Friday and have the weekends free to relax or travel, unless there is medical outreach work scheduled on Saturdays or Sundays.